chengduzhusiyu/Deep-Satellite-Image-Segmentation/README.md

 ## Setup Instructions

-1. Place your satellite images in the data/sat
+1. Place your satellite images in the data/sat5band/ folder.
+2. Run the scripts in the following order to train the model for all images:
+   - `python3 edgeGen.py` - to genera